Article updated January 20, 2025

 4. Lack of Expertise

-The use of AI is growing dramatically, and finding skilled professionals to manage and secure AI systems is challenging for SMBs.
+The use of AI is growing dramatically, and finding skilled professionals to manage and secure AI systems is challenging.
 Outsourcing to consultants or training existing staff in AI basics can help close this knowledge gap.

 AI technology can monitor employee activity to detect unusual behavior, but implementing these systems without transparency can harm trust.
-Be clear about how and why AI is being used and establish ethical boundaries to ensure employees feel respected.
+Be clear in your employee training about how and why AI is being used and establish ethical boundaries to ensure employees feel respected.

 AI isn’t perfect.
 It can make mistakes or reflect biases embedded in the data it learns from.
-SMBs need to ensure that AI tools are used responsibly, avoiding scenarios that could harm their reputation or invite legal consequences.
+Small businesses need to ensure that AI tools are used responsibly, avoiding scenarios that could harm their reputation, invite legal consequences or create financial losses.

 In the last 18 months, new AI-related risks have emerged, including: